Our Journey

 WHAT WE DO

-Our team conducts monthly mobile clinics by boat and road across up to 20 remote villages.
+Our team conducts monthly mobile clinics by boat and road across up to 41 remote villages in 3 counties (Lamu, Garissa, and Tana River).
 Together with outpatient services offered at the Safari Doctors Medical Centre, we reach up to 2,000 patients every month.

 Safari Doctors believes that Kenya's efforts to attain Universal Health Coverage by 2030 must include a mobile model of health service delivery and the engagement of young people.
 Our Youth Health Ambassadors programme trains young men and women to become Community Health Workers (CHWs) and agents of positive change in their communities.